First Baptist Church, 23 West Street, Leominster, MA 01453 • (978) 537-2685 • contact us

 Since we are a reformed church, it is our desire to be always watchful against the traditions of man which creep into the church (Matt.
 15:1-6) and evaluate our church government against God's revealed design.
 We will always be reforming to the Word of God.
 Our sincere desire is to serve God and His people by providing clear and insightful Biblical knowledge in our preaching and works.

-We have a number of ministries through which we seek to serve and glorify God, among them are regular local radio broadcasts, home visits, a food and clothes closet ministry, a Saturday morning men’s Bible study, and regular local access cable TV broadcasts in Leominster, Fitchburg, Gardner, Ayer, Townsend, Ashburnham Westminster, Lancaster, Clinton, Bolton, and Sterling.
+We have a number of ministries through which we seek to serve and glorify God, among them are regular local radio broadcasts, home visits, a food and clothes closet ministry, a Saturday morning men’s Bible study, and regular local access cable TV broadcasts in Leominster, Fitchburg, Gardner, Ayer, Townsend, Ashburnham Westminster, and Lancaster..

 We invite you to visit our church!
 If you have any questions, please call Pastor Lars Larson at